lightkun10/Context-Practice/README.md

 # Context Practice

-Welcome to the Context Practice section of the App Academy Open project, where you'll hone your skills in understanding and manipulating context in JavaScript.
+Welcome to my exploration of JavaScript context in the Context Practice section of the App Academy Open project!
+This project is part of my learning journey at App Academy Open, where I've been honing my skills in full-stack development.

-## Set Up
+## Setup

-To get started with this practice:

 1. Clone the starter repository from the [Starter Link](starter-link).
 2. Run `npm install` to install any dependencies.

 ## Phases

-### Phase 1: Car
+### Phase 1: Car - Revving Up My Understanding

-In this phase, you'll create a `Car` class that allows you to set and retrieve the speed of the car.
+In this phase, I'm creating a `Car` class to explore how to set and retrieve the speed of a car.

-### Phase 2: Calculator
+### Phase 2: Calculator - Crunching Numbers

-The `Calculator` class will enable you to perform basic arithmetic operations and maintain a running total.
+I'm delving into arithmetic operations with the `Calculator` class, mastering basic math and maintaining a running total.

-### Phase 3: Dog
+### Phase 3: Dog - Unleashing the Pawsome

-You'll work with the `Dog` class to create instances of dogs, change their names, and make them speak.
+With the `Dog` class, I'm naming, changing names, and making dogs speak.
+It's time to give these furry friends a voice!

-### Phase 4: changeContext
+### Phase 4: changeContext - Shifting Perspectives

-Learn how to change the context of a function using the `changeContext` function.
+Using the `changeContext` function, I'm learning how to alter the context of a function, gaining a deeper understanding of JavaScript's inner workings.

-### Phase 5: bindToAnArg
+### Phase 5: bindToAnArg - Binding Wisdom

-With the `bindToAnArg` function, you'll bind arguments to a function to create a new function with preset parameters.
+With `bindToAnArg`, I'm harnessing the power to bind arguments to functions, creating new functions with preset parameters.

-### Phase 6: FancyCalculator
+### Phase 6: FancyCalculator - Elevating My Calculation Game

-Extend the `Calculator` class to include more advanced operations such as setting the total, calculating the modulo, and squaring.
+Extending the `Calculator` class, I'm tackling advanced operations like setting totals, calculating modulo, and squaring numbers.

-### Phase 7: allTheArgs
+### Phase 7: allTheArgs - Embracing Function Flexibility

-Using the `allTheArgs` function, you'll manipulate a function to always be invoked with specific arguments.
+By manipulating functions with `allTheArgs`, I'm ensuring they're always invoked with specific arguments, enhancing flexibility and efficiency.

-### Phase 8: CallCenter
+### Phase 8: CallCenter - Dialing into Delayed Greetings

-The `CallCenter` class allows you to schedule delayed calls to greet clients.
+In the `CallCenter` class, I'm scheduling delayed calls to greet clients, adding a personal touch to customer interactions.

-### Phase 9: callOnTarget
+### Phase 9: callOnTarget - Targeted Invocation Mastery

-With `callOnTarget`, you'll invoke a function with one object as its context and another object as its argument.
+Mastering the art of targeted function invocation, I'm using `callOnTarget` to execute functions with precise contexts and arguments.

-### Phase 10: PartyPlanner
+### Phase 10: PartyPlanner - Planning Memorable Gatherings

-Create a `PartyPlanner` class to manage guest lists and throw amazing parties.
+With the `PartyPlanner` class, I'm orchestrating unforgettable events by managing guest lists and throwing epic parties.

-### Phase 11: boundFuncTimer
+### Phase 11: boundFuncTimer - Timing Function Calls

-The `boundFuncTimer` function invokes a function with a specified delay and context.
+Using `boundFuncTimer`, I'm honing my skills in invoking functions with specific delays and contexts, adding precision to my code.

-## Testing
+## Testing My Skills

-Each phase includes test specs located in the `test` directory.
-Run the test specs with the command `npm test <test-file>`.
+Each phase comes with its own set of test specs located in the `test` directory.
+I put my skills to the test by running the specs with the command `npm test <test-file>`.

----

-Feel free to reach out if you have any questions or need further assistance!
-Happy coding! 🚀

-[starter-link]: <link-to-starter-repo>